prettygreenplants/prettygreenplants.com/README.md

 Ansible
 -------

-Verify with `ansible --version` and if it is lower than 2.0 or is not yet installed, run:
+Verify with `ansible --version` and if it is not version 2.2.2 or is not yet installed, run:

 	sudo add-apt-repository ppa:ansible/ansible -y
 	sudo apt-get update